Chouliar/Chouliar/README.md

 - 👋 Hi, I’m @Chouliar
 - 👀 I’m interested in Programming and DIY
-- 🌱 I’m currently studying Computer Engineering at University of Thessaly (ECCE)
+- 🌱 Graduate of the Department of Electrical and Computer Engineering at University of Thessaly (ECCE)
 - 💞️ I’m looking to collaborate with anyone who might intringue me
 - 📫 How to reach me chouliar@gmail.com